The miracle from Roskilde Fjord

 By count of the total number of hours spent, the photogrammetric measurements were hardly less time-consuming than a traditional measurement would have been.

-For this excavation, however, it was of inestimable value that the measuring process on the excavation site could be carried out so rapidly, effectively, and with little risk of damage to the wrecks.
+For this excavation, however, it was of inestimable value that the measuring process on the excavation site could be carried out so rapidly, effectively, and with little risk of damage to the ship parts.

 60 years ago, the archaeologists who were responsible for the excavation of the five Viking ships from Roskilde Fjord faced an incredibly demanding task.